 - Unpack the icons .ZIP into C:\Users\’Me’\AppData\Roaming\gsak\MemoryMap\icons

-Everything is now installed, so you’re good to go.
-You should see my icons being used instead of rutson’s.
+You’ve now installed everything, so you’re good to go.
 The key file for this bit of configuration is header.txt – This makes the association between the icon file name and the integer number used to represent it in the Memory-Map upload.

 How do I use it?